lobsterchan27/live2d-component/README.md

-Here's a draft README for the Live2D Component project:

-# Live2D Component for Banana Client
+# Live2D Component for Video Pre-rendering

-A Live2D integration component that renders Live2D models and animations for use in video overlays.
+A Live2D integration component that pre-renders Live2D models and animations for use in video production.

+## Description

+This project utilizes the Live2D Cubism SDK to create pre-rendered animations of Live2D models.
+It's designed for video production workflows, allowing for the integration of Live2D characters into video content through offline rendering.

 ## Features

-- Renders Live2D models using the Cubism SDK
+- Pre-renders Live2D models using the Cubism SDK
 - Supports model loading, animations, and expressions
-- Integrates with audio for lip sync
+- Integrates with audio for lip sync in pre-rendered output
 - Generates video output with FFmpeg
-- Cross-platform support (Windows)
+- Designed for offline rendering, not real-time applications

 ## Installation